chenkianwee/yun2infinity/user_manual/_build/html/_sources/docs/040/049ssl_cert.md

-# Get SSL Certificate for you FROST-Server
+# Get SSL Certificate for you FROST-Server and Grafana Server

 ## Generate CSR key
 This is based on instructions from [here](https://dzone.com/articles/keytool-commandutility-to-generate-a-keystorecerti)